meilisearch/documentation/reference/api/search.md

 Search for documents matching a specific query in the given index.

 This is the preferred route to perform search when an API key is required, as it allows for [preflight requests](https://developer.mozilla.org/en-US/docs/Glossary/Preflight_request) to be cached.
-Caching preflight requests **improves considerably the speed of the search**.
+Caching preflight requests **considerably imporove the speed of the search**.

 #### Path variables